 Jeremiah #3 was listed in the 1800 federal census for Cumberland Co., PA in the “45 and over” age category, so he was born no later than 1755.
 Jeremiah #3’s elder brother William was probably born 1746-1750.
 On balance, 1750-1755 seems a good estimate for Jeremiah #3’s birth.

-This Rankin family all lived near Conococheague (or Conogocheague) Cr. in what is now Franklin Co. in southern Pennsylvania, near Greencastle.
-As nearly as I can tell from the land and tax records, the Rankins stayed in basically the same geographic location for several generations.
+This Rankin family all lived near Conococheague (or Conogocheague) Cr. in what is now Franklin Co. in southern Pennsylvania near Greencastle.
+As nearly as I can tell from the land and tax records, many members of this Rankin family stayed in that area for several generations.

 Some researchers believe that Mary Steele Alexander was Adam’s second wife.
-I have no idea whether that is correct.
-I have seen no evidence.
+I have no idea whether that is correct because I have seen no evidence.
 All I know for certain is that Adam married Mary Steele, widow of James Alexander, sometime between 1718 and 1726.

 Adam’s 1747 will named three sons James, William, and Jeremiah Rankin, and a daughter, Esther Rankin Dunwoody.
-That is likely the correct birth order for the sons.
-I don’t know where Esther belongs.
+That is probably the correct birth order for the sons.
+I don’t know where Esther belongs in the list.
 Lancaster Co., PA Will Book J: 208.

 See note 8.